linuxserver/docker-homeassistant/README.md

 | armhf | arm32v7-latest |

 ## Application Setup

+This image is based on Home Assistant Core.

 The Webui can be found at `http://your-ip:8123`.
 Follow the wizard to set up Home Assistant.